datasnakes/OrthoEvolution/README.rst

 .. image:: https://img.shields.io/badge/under-development-orange.svg
    :target: https://github.com/datasnakes/Datasnakes-Scripts

-Datasnakes-Orthologs
+Datasnakes-Scripts
 --------------------

-The Datasnakes-Orthologs package is a collection of the modules which aids in the analysis and visualization of orthologs-related bioinformatics projects.
+The Datasnakes-Scripts package is a collection of the modules which aids in the analysis and visualization of orthologs-related bioinformatics projects.

 Check out our `wiki docs <https://github.com/datasnakes/Datasnakes-Scripts/wiki>`__ and our `read the docs <http://datasnakes-scripts.readthedocs.io/en/master/>`__!